varabyte/kotter/README.md

 }
 ```

-***Note:** The `konsoleVarOf` method can't be called outside of the `konsoleApp` block.
-For many remaining examples,
+***Note:** The `konsoleVarOf` method is actually part of the `konsoleApp` block.
+For many remaining examples, we'll
-we'll elide the `konsoleApp` boilerplate, but that doesn't mean you can omit it in your own program!*
+elide the `konsoleApp` boilerplate, but that doesn't mean you can omit it in your own program!*

 Let's apply `konsoleVarOf` to our earlier example in order to remove the `rerender` call: